mckinsey/vizro/vizro-ai/docs/pages/user-guides/chart-examples.md

 ### Create a geographical map chart

-The next chart we'll look at is a geographical map chart.
-A geographical map chart helps us visualize spatial patterns in data, often revealing insights not seen in other charts.
+The next chart we'll look at is a geographical map chart to visualize spatial patterns in data, which often reveals insights not seen in other charts.

 !!! example "Map chart"